 Psychotherapy is also known as ‘Talk Therapy’ and treats deep mental issues and ailments.

 Besides, it’s a more professional way of addressing issues, which at times, your friends or dear ones may not be able to help with.
+Psychotherapy is a collaborative process, wherein the therapist and you work as a team, in a safe, confidential and non judgemental space.
+The therapist comes with no personal agenda nor bias and is dedicated to your betterment.

 Some Issues Treated with Psychotherapy Include: